Arc Flash is Not a Super Hero

 - That figure only takes into account incidents where victims were sent to special burn centers.
 The number does not include cases sent to regular hospitals or clinics, nor unreported cases or near misses.

 - NFPA 70E-2012 states that each year more than 2000 people are admitted to burn centers with severe arc flash burns.

-Arc Flash: Electric arcs produce intense heat, and can heat the air to temperatures as high as 35,000 degrees Fahrenheit.
-This is 4 times the surface temperature of the sun.
+Electric arcs produce intense heat and can heat the air to temperatures as high as 35,000 degrees Fahrenheit.
+This is more than three times the surface temperature of the sun.
 Fatal burns can occur when the victim is several feet from the arc.
 Serious burns and fatalities are not uncommon at a distance of 10 feet.
-An arc flash will also cause ignition of clothing which will only add to the severity of the skin burns.
+An arc flash will also cause ignition of clothing, which will only add to the severity of the skin burns.
 Arc flash can cause the following injuries: